kubernetes-study-guide/Kubernetes-Study-Guide/22b_persistant_volume_claims/persistant_volume_claims.md

   volumeName: pv-db-data-storage
 ```

-As soon as you apply the above yaml, Kubernetes will cross reference this PVC against all available PVs to find a suitable match.
+As soon as you apply the above yaml, we don't explicitly refer to a particular PV object, instead it specifies some of the storage requirements.
+Kubernetes will therefore cross-reference this PVC's requirements against all available PVs to find a suitable match.
 In particular the PV needs to:

-- Support the accessMode requested by the pvc
+- Support the accessMode requested by the PVC
-- Offer enough storage.
+- Offer equal to or more storage requested by the PVC
+- If 'volumeName' is used then pv name needs to match too.
+So may be convenient to omit this.

 In our case our PV meeds the needs of the PVC so the PVC successfully bounds itself to the PVC, i.e. the PVC successfully claimed the PV: